Korean literati purges: Depictions in Korean mass media

 The Korean literati purges are frequently depicted in Korean television dramas and movies.
-In Dae Jang Geum, main protagonist Jang Guem's father is a victim of the second literati purge.
-Jang Geum herself and her mentor Lady Han are framed in connection with the third literati purge while the male protagonist Min Jung Ho is portrayed as a follower of Jo Gwang-jo.
-In television drama Immortal Admiral Yi Sun-sin (2004-5), Yi Sun-shin's grandfather is depicted as a victim of third literati purge and Yi's father is arrested while paying respect to Jo Gwang-jo's spirit at Jo's abandoned house. the second literati purge is dramatized through the movie, "The Treacherous" (2015).
+In Dae Jang Geum, main protagonist Jang Geum's father is a victim of the second literati purge.
+Jang Geum herself and her mentor Lady Han are framed in connection with the third literati purge while the male protagonist Min Jeong-Ho is portrayed as a follower of Cho Kwangjo.
+In television drama Immortal Admiral Yi Sun-sin (2004–5), Yi Sun-shin's grandfather is depicted as a victim of third literati purge and Yi's father is arrested while paying respect to Cho Kwangjo's spirit at Jo's abandoned house. the second literati purge is dramatized through the movie, "The Treacherous" (2015).
 The third and fourth literati purges also constitute main plot lines of the 2001 television drama "Ladies of the Palace".
 The first and second literati purges are depicted in television dramas "King and Queen" (1998–2000) "The King and I" (2007–2008), "Queen Insoo " (2011) " and 2005 film The King and the Clown.
+The second purge is also referenced in the 2025 television drama Bon Appetit, Your Majesty.